 Now consider how many years these fees had been charged.
 The total amount paid could easily be greater than the entire 401(k) account belonging to Sally.

-Simple math certainly can indicate to us the annual amount of expenses being paid to the money managers at the 401 (k) companies: multiply Harry’s annual expense times the number of employees (600).
+Simple math can certainly indicate the annual amount of expenses being paid to the money managers at the 401 (k) companies: multiply Harry’s annual expense times the number of employees (600).

 Usury and disgusting.

-Just think how much more money Harry and Sally would have for their retirement years, now it has gone to increase the profits of some Wall Street firm which is probably paying some lobbyist to keep disclosure hidden away.
+Just think how much more money Harry and Sally would have for their retirement years; now it has gone to increase some Wall Street firm profits, which is probably paying some lobbyist to keep disclosure hidden away.
 Harry is in an odd way funding his demise — the demise of his account value.

 It is time to put an end to these outrageous fees and expenses.

-The long term loss of value hidden behind a 401(k) plan provided to hard-working employees is a considerable loss.
-Plus the fund managers still get paid regardless of whether they make or lose money.
+The long-term loss of value hidden behind a 401(k) plan provided to hard-working employees is considerable.
+Plus, the fund managers still get paid regardless of whether they make or lose money.
 Their commission s based on total account value.